serverless/serverless/docs/providers/azure/cli-reference/create.md

 # Azure - Create

-Creates a new Function App in the current working directory based on the specified template.
+Creates a new Service in the current working directory based on the specified template.

-**Create Function App in current working directory:**
+**Create Service in current working directory:**

 ```bash
 serverless create --template azure-nodejs
 ```

-**Create Function App in new folder:**
+**Create Service in new folder:**

 ```bash
 serverless create --template azure-nodejs --path myFunctionApp